Chapter 4

 (2)

-Chrorus is a platform for managing electronic invoices in administration.
+Chorus is a platform for managing digitized invoices in the public administration.

-Louvois is centralized payroll software for the French army, the cost of malfunctions of which is estimated in hundreds of millions of euros.
-See the investigation by the France Inter investigation unit exposed in the show Info secrets of June 22, 2018.
+Louvois is a centralized payroll software used by the French army, the cost of whose dysfunctions is estimated in the hundreds of millions of euros.
+See the investigation by the investigative unit of France Inter, featured in the program Secrets d'info of June 22, 2018.

-In both cases, it is not the choice of modernization that is criticized, but the initial decision process, in particular at the level of the evaluation of needs and foreseeable difficulties linked to the local variability of needs and constraints at the level of large structures, and especially that of taking into account the difficulties encountered.
+In both cases, it is not the choice of modernization that is criticized, but the initial decision-making process, particularly in terms of assessing the needs and foreseeable difficulties related to the variability of local needs and constraints within large organizations, and especially in taking into account the difficulties encountered.

 (3)

-The trickle-down theory is not strictly speaking an economic theory, but an image that entered public discourse with the advent of ultra-liberalism in the 1980s.
-It conveys the idea that if the richest become richer, they will invest in the economy, and as a result, the entire population will benefit in the long term.
+The trickle-down theory is not strictly speaking an economic theory, but an image that entered public discourse with the rise of ultraliberalism in the 1980s.
+It conveys the idea that if the rich become wealthier, they will invest in the economy, and thus the entire population will eventually benefit from it.

-Simon Kuznets affirms that in the case of economic growth, even if initially inequalities increase, “The fruits of growth subsequently extend to other sectors of the economy”.
-Hence the expression inverted U curve concerning the evolution of inequalities.
-This theory has been called into question by the work of Thomas Piketty who shows that the progress in the distribution of wealth in the first two thirds of the 20th century is more of a positive effect of the two world wars.
+Simon Kuznets, on the other hand, argues that in the case of economic growth, even if initially inequalities increase, “the fruits of growth eventually spread to other sectors of the economy.”
+This is where the concept of the inverted U-shaped curve regarding inequality comes from.
+This theory has been challenged by the work of Thomas Piketty, who shows that the progress in the distribution of wealth in the first two-thirds of the 20th century is more a result of the positive impact of the two world wars.

 (4)

 The propaganda of totalitarian countries uses an even more effective version of the repetition system.
-Indeed, if we get the individual to carry out an action, for example attend a national demonstration, cognitive dissonance then pushes him to adhere to the principles that he endorsed by participating, even if it is against his will.
-Festinger also teaches us that the effect obtained is all the greater the lower the pressure exerted on the individual to obtain his participation, because the individual can then more difficultly justify his action by a simple 'I had no choice'.
+Indeed, if one gets an individual to perform an action, for example attending a national demonstration, cognitive dissonance then pushes them to adhere to the principles they have endorsed through participation, even if it is against their will.
+Festinger also teaches us that the effect is all the stronger the less pressure is exerted on the individual to obtain participation, because the individual can then more easily justify their action with a simple 'I had no choice.'

 (5)

-"The Merriam-Webster Dictionary notes that the first use of the word 'trickle down' in the economic sense was in 1944, and that of 'trickle down theory' in 1954.
+“The Merriam-Webster dictionary notes that the first use of the word 'trickle-down' in the economic sense dates back to 1944, and that of 'trickle-down theory' to 1954.

-The trickle-down theory appeared in public debate in the 1980s with Ronald Reagan and Margaret Thatcher. »
+The trickle-down theory emerged in public debate in the 1980s with Ronald Reagan and Margaret Thatcher.”

-Then, the term evolves according to political positioning objectives.
+After that, the term evolves according to the objectives of political positioning.

-“Emmanuel Macron, for his part, defends the metaphor of 'first in line'. »
+“Emmanuel Macron, on his part, defends the metaphor of the 'first in the rope.'”

 (6)

-The French political party 'National Front', created in 1972, owes its rise in large part to the hammering in public debate of phantasmagorical problems linked to immigration, and above all to its capacity to finally make this question omnipotent.
+The French political party 'Front National,' created in 1972, owes much of its rise to the repeated emphasis in public debate on fantastical issues related to immigration, and especially to its ability to ultimately make this question omnipresent.

-For example, during the political program 'Political Questions' on April 2, 2017, Stéphane Ravier, Front-National Senator, stated: "I remind you, for example, that in this country there is a massive immigration policy which is costing the French around 70 billion euros per year »
+For example, during the political show 'Questions Politiques' on April 2, 2017, Stéphane Ravier, a Front National senator, stated: “I remind you, for example, that in this country there is a massive immigration policy that costs the French approximately 70 billion euros per year.”

-It is interesting to compare this assertion with the article in the Journal du CNRS entitled 'On the beneficial effect of migration on the economy': "Our work suggests precisely that the political debate on immigration focuses far too much on the supposed 'economic cost' of migrants.
-We show that their presence, whether permanent migrants or asylum seekers, does not have negative economic impacts. »
+It is interesting to link this statement to the article in the CNRS journal titled 'The beneficial effect of migration on the economy': “Our research suggests that the political debate on immigration focuses too much on the supposed 'economic cost' of migrants.
+We show that their presence, whether it concerns permanent migrants or asylum seekers, has no negative economic impact.”

 (7)

-We chose to take Hannah Arendt as a reference not so much out of support for or opposition to her theses, but because of the importance of the work she devoted to researching the causes that led to the Shoah.
+We have chosen to take Hannah Arendt as our reference not so much out of agreement or opposition with her theses, but because of the importance of the work she dedicated to researching the causes that led to the Holocaust.

-It should be clarified that looking for causes from the side of ideological content and historical conditions refers to his great book The origins of totalitarianism, and that Hannah Arendt's work does not stop there.
-Indeed, after having attended the trial of the Nazi Adolph Eichmann, she affirmed that the accused was dominated by his objective of social ascension and not by personal convictions, and above all that from a certain stage he had simply stopped thinking about the moral aspect of his personal involvement.
-She then forges the concept of "banality of evil", which will be controversial, because it goes against the reassuring conviction that a horror such as the Shoah can only be perpetuated by monsters fundamentally different from us, particularly at higher hierarchical levels.
+It should be noted that the search for causes in the ideological content and historical conditions refers to her major book The Origins of Totalitarianism, and that Hannah Arendt's work does not end there.
+Indeed, after witnessing the trial of the Nazi Adolf Eichmann, she stated that the accused was driven by his desire for social advancement and not by personal convictions, and especially that at a certain stage, he simply stopped thinking about the moral aspect of his involvement.
+She then coined the concept of the “banality of evil,” which sparked controversy, as it goes against the reassuring belief that a horror such as the Holocaust could only be perpetuated by monsters fundamentally different from ourselves, especially at the higher hierarchical levels.

-However, Hannah Arendt does not make the connection with cognitive dissonance as the main tool of personal blindness, nor with generalized nepotism which leads to 'us against them' as a toxic by-product of social ambition, and even less with lack of confidence in the decisions taken by elites to explain the first phase, namely the rise of populism.
+However, Hannah Arendt does not make the connection with cognitive dissonance as a key tool of personal blindness, nor with the generalized nepotism that leads to 'us versus them' as a toxic byproduct of social ambition, let alone with the distrust in decisions made by elites to explain the first phase, that is, the rise of populism.